tikv/website/content/blog/tikv-pass-security-audit.md

   - Bug Tracking & Review Process
 - Manual code auditing & penetration testing

-This independent security audit was performed on locally installed systems, as well as with a typical production enviroment provided by the TiKV team.
+This independent security audit was performed on locally installed systems, as well as with a typical production environment provided by the TiKV team.

 Here are some highlights: